 We need drawings of some of our finds to include in reports on our projects.
 The reports are published as TARG reports, where the archaeology and the interpretation is all done by TARG members.
 The reports go to the official archaeological record and to the National Trust.Read more

-Annual Subscription (for the calendar year) is £10, £5 for under 16s.
+Annual Subscription (for the calendar year, including insurance) is £10, £5 for under 16s.
 To join TARG please email email@example.com or visit http://www.ticknall-archaeology.co.uk for further information.Read more